bleengrue23/bots/README.md

 # Requirements
 To follow along with this tutorial you will need an AWS account, freely available here: www.aws.amazon.com, and access to the OpenWeather API, which is available by way of a free subscription here: www.openweathermap.org

-While I used the Serverless (www.serverless.com) Framework to build and deploy the versions of the Node.js Lambda functions discussed below, this framework is not covered in this tutorial as is not needed to follow the steps in this tutorial.
+While I used the Serverless (www.serverless.com) Framework to build and deploy the versions of the Node.js Lambda functions discussed below, this framework is not covered in this tutorial and is not needed to follow the steps in this tutorial.
 You can simply download local copies of the relevant javascript files from this project and use them to follow along with steps of this tutorial, or you can rebuild scripts with editor of your choice.
 Note,  however, you will need the dependency node files in the nodes module of the WeatherAPICall folder above to deploy and run your script in Lambda.

 # Step 1: Create a DynamoDB table